Diffusion Model is an Effective Planner and Data Synthesizer for Multi-Task Reinforcement Learning: Experiments

-\ref{table:augmentation}, we find \textsc{MTDiff-s} achieves superior policy improvement in seen tasks compared with previous SOTA augmentation methods (i.e., S4RL and RAD) that are developed in single-task RL.
+\paragraph{How does MTDiff-s perform and benefit from multi-task training?} From Table \ref{table:augmentation}, we find \textsc{MTDiff-s} achieves superior policy improvement in seen tasks compared with previous SOTA augmentation methods (i.e., S4RL and RAD) that are developed in single-task RL.
 We hypothesize that, by absorbing vast knowledge of multi-task data in training, \textsc{MTDiff-s} can perform implicit data sharing \cite{data-share} by integrating other tasks' knowledge into data synthesis of the current task.
-To verify this hypothesis, we select two tasks (i.e. \emph{coffee-push} and \emph{hand-insert}) to re-train \textsc{MTDiff-s} on the corresponding single-task dataset.
-We denote this variant as \textsc{MTDiff-s-single} and find \textsc{MTDiff-s} outperforms this variant, as shown in Figure~\ref{fig:single_aug}.

-\paragraph{Does \textsc{MTDiff-s} generalize to unseen tasks?} We answer this question by conducting offline RL training on the augmented datasets of 3 unseen tasks.
+To verify this hypothesis, we select three tasks (i.e., \emph{coffee-push}, \emph{disassemble} and \emph{dial-turn}) to re-train \textsc{MTDiff-s} on the corresponding single-task dataset.
+We denote this variant as \textsc{MTDiff-s-single}.
+We implement SynthER \cite{lu2023synthetic} to further confirm the benefits of multi-task training.
+SynthER also utilizes diffusion models to enhance offline datasets for policy improvement, but it doesn't take into account the aspect of learning from multi-task data.
+We observe that \textsc{MTDiff-s} outperforms both two methods, as shown in Figure~\ref{fig:single_aug}.
+What's more, we re-train \textsc{MTDiff-s} on 10, 20, and 30 tasks respectively, in order to obtain the relationship between the performance gains and the number of training tasks.
+Our findings, as outlined in Fig.~\ref{fig:num_tasks}, provide compelling evidence in support of our hypothesis: \textsc{MTDiff-s} exhibits progressively superior data synthesis performance with increasing task diversity. \paragraph{Does \textsc{MTDiff-s} generalize to unseen tasks?} We answer this question by conducting offline RL training on the augmented datasets of 3 unseen tasks.
 According to Table \ref{table:augmentation}, \textsc{MTDiff-s} is well-generalized and obtains significant improvement compared to the success rate of original datasets. \textsc{MTDiff-s} boost the policy performance by 131\%, 180\% and 32\% for \emph{hand-insert}, \emph{box-close} and \emph{bin-picking}, respectively.
 We remark that S4RL performs the best on the two unseen tasks, i.e., \emph{box-close} and \emph{bin-picking}, since it utilizes the entire datasets to train $Q$-functions and obtains the augmented states.
 Nevertheless, we use much less information (i.e., a single trajectory as prompts) for augmentation.

 \textbf{Does the synthetic data of \textsc{MTDiff-s} match the original data distribution?} We select 4 tasks and use T-SNE~\cite{tsne} to visualize the distribution of original data and synthetic data.
 We find the synthetic data overlap and expand the original data distribution while also keeping consistency with the underlying MDP.
 The visualization results and further analyses are given in Appendix~\ref{appendix:vis}.